ftrono/DJames/README.md

 DJames integrates ***KAIGraph***, an **agentic orchestration framework** I built for Kotlin, inspired by LangGraph.

-Future planned works will involve the testing and integration of:
+Future work will involve the testing and integration of:
 * *smaller, local open-source LLM models* to replace the cloud LLM API calls;
 * *local open-source speech-to-text and text-to-speech models* to replace the cloud STT-TTS API calls;
 * more and more infotaining functionalities.